MIDIBlocks/assistive-tech-research-funding/README.md

 ## Specific to Assistive Tech

 - (Global) [TREAT Pilot Projects](https://www.treatcenter.org/grant-opportunities/) - $5k - $25k - TREAT offers Pilot Project grants to support the development and commercialization of novel rehabilitation and assistive technology ideas
+- (Global) [Administration for Community Living](https://acl.gov/grants) - ACL awards more than $1B in grants to states and organizations that provide services and supports for older adults and people with disabilities, conduct research, and develop innovative approaches to doing both.
 - (US) [US Ignite](https://www.us-ignite.org/tools/fundings/) - A curation from Grants.gov for specifically for smart cities with many focused on accessibility

 <br>